 Right now is a great time to be a fan of cocktails and spirits.
 It seems like virtually every day I hear about something new that piques my interest but only a handful have I had a chance to actually sit down and create cocktails for.
 Recently I was invited to test out TUACA®, a fantastic vanilla citrus liqueur that is said to trace it's roots all the way back to Lorenzo de Medici and later became popular in the United States after servicemen brought it home from Italy during WII.
 In the classic pattern we've seen with cocktails in general, TUACA® is starting to become popular again with a whole new generation.

 TUACA® can be found in most liquor stores, but you can also have it delivered (where permitted by state laws).
-You can use their product locator to find a store near you.

 How to Make a TUACA Mule